ggmeiner22/Doorway-Detection-Robot/docs/team_description.md

 Our team is comprised of students taking CSE 5694: Robotics & AI in Fall of 2025 at Florida Institute of Technology.
 We have a diverse set of backgrounds but all share a passion for robotics.
-Fixing typo

 ### The Team